martyn82/handbook/docs/_pages/tactics/reliability/recovery/voting.md

 top: tactics
 parent: tactics-reliability-recovery
 grandparent: tactics-reliability
+excerpt: This method is used to correct faulty operation of algorithms or failure of a processor and is often used in control systems.
 ---

 Processes running on redundant processors each take equivalent input and compute a simple output value that is sent to a voter.
 If the voter detects deviant